Naga the Serpent: Abilities

 Despite Lina's mockery of Naga's magical skills, she is an exceptionally talented sorceress, and may, in fact, be Lina's greatest rival.
 She is well versed in black magic and capable of casting healing spells and golem-forming and dragon-conjuring spells.
 Naga is especially proficient at white magic, though she only uses it when absolutely necessary, and also specializes in shamanistic magic, in particular spells of earth and water and ice variety.
 She enjoys creating golems (even if they usually do not turn out very well and sometimes go berserk and turn against her), has developed several of her own spells (including Bogardic Elm, Freeze Rain, Gu Ru Dooga, Mega Vu Vraimer, Void Breath and Vu Raywa), and her most common spells to use are water/ice-based (such as Freeze Arrow) in contrast to Lina who uses fire-related ones.
 Naga knows and can use the ultimate shamanistic and white magic spells (Ra Tilt and Resurrection), is able to stop living-dead powered via necromancy with a powerful Flow Break spell, and has learnt Levitation by just observing its use by Lina.
 According to Kanzaka, Naga and Lina are the mightiest human magic users in the world of Slayers and Naga actually has a larger potential magical capacity, while Lina knows the ultimate black magic spells (notably the devastating Dragon Slave).
 One of Naga's roles is that she is "constantly reminding Lina that however great her magic, she is still lacking in this regard."

-She also has a strange ability to control jellyfish, and is surprisingly highly skilled at hand-to-hand combat (punching and kicking), as well as very talented artistically and good at cooking.
-Her swordsmanship is often the subject of question, as she carries around a large sword yet never uses it.
-Naga's uncanny potential to survive any peril practically unscathed was at first very surprising to Lina, who has actually left her for dead on a few occasions, before she got used to it and began to take it for granted.
+She also has an ability to control jellyfish, and is skilled at hand-to-hand combat (punching and kicking), as well as talented artistically and good at cooking.
+She carries around a large sword yet never uses it.
+Naga's un potential to survive any dangerous situation was surprising to Lina, who has actually left her for dead on a few occasions, before she got used to it and began to take it for granted.